SpacePirate/Coursera---Logistic-Regression/README.md

 exercise.
 If needed, use the cd command in Octave/MATLAB to change to this directory before starting this exercise.
 <br />
-You can also find instructions for installing Octave/MATLAB in the \En- vironment Setup Instructions" of the course website.
+You can also find instructions for installing Octave/MATLAB in the Environment Setup Instructions" of the course website.
 <br />
 # Files included in this exercise
 ex2.m - Octave/MATLAB script that steps you through the exercise<br />